sahil-adhav/sahil-adhav/README.md

 <h3 align="center"> 🧑🏻 I’m a <i>web & software developer</i> from Pune, India.</h3>
 <br>
 <ul>
- <li>🔭 I’m currently studying at VIT Pune.</li>
+ <li>🔭 Hi, I'm Sahil 🍕.
+I'm a Pune based Computer Science Student.
+I'm looking for Position/job within my chosen field that will challenge me and allow me to use my education, skills and past experiences in a way that is mutually beneficial to both myself and my employer and allow future growth and advancement.li>
-<li>❤️ I love to research, design wireframes and prototypes, to code, build websites and web applications.</li>
+<li>📚 I love to research, design wireframes and prototypes, to code, build websites and web applications.
+I love to create and tend to keep a few too many projects on the go at a time.
+Outside of work I love to trave & l am a basketball & cricket player.</li>
-<li>📚 Learning new things, self driven, hard working and friendly.😃</li>
 </ul>

 <h2>Languages & Tools :</h2>